Stochastic first-order methods for average-reward Markov decision processes: Actor: Stochastic policy mirror descent for AMDPs

 \subsection{Stochastic policy mirror descent for AMDPs}

-We start with introducing the following prox-mapping step that solves the average-reward policy optimization problem~\eqref{def_problem} iteratively:
+In order to reduce the optimality gap $\rho(\pi)-\rho(\pi^*)$, we intend to minimize the left-hand side of the identity in \eqnok{eq_strong_montone}, which inspires us to introdue the following iterative prox-mapping step:

-However, in the RL setting the exact basic differential Q-function $\bar Q^{\pi_k}$ is unavailable, thus we replace with its stochastic estimator calculated with samples $\zeta_k$, denoted as $\stochQ{k}$, which leads to the following actor-critic type stochastic policy mirror descent (SPMD) algorithm.
+Here, the proximal term $D_{\pi_{k}}^{p}$ is added so that $\pi_{k+1}$ does not move too far away from $\pi_k$.
+Note however that in the RL setting the exact basic differential Q-function $\bar Q^{\pi_k}$ is unavailable, thus we replace it with its stochastic estimator calculated with samples $\zeta_k$, denoted as $\stochQ{k}$, which leads to the following actor-critic type stochastic policy mirror descent (SPMD) algorithm.